Erps-Kwerps

 Erps-Kwerps is a village in the Belgian Province of Flemish Brabant and a sub-municipality of Kortenberg.
-It has an area of 15.94 km^2.
+It has an area of 15.94 km2.

 Geography

 Neighbouring places are Nederokkerzeel (municipality of Kampenhout), Kortenberg, Veltem-Beisem (municipality of Herent), Meerbeek and Everberg.

 Location

 The village is situated on the prolongation of the runway 07R/25L of the Brussels Airport.
 Its geographical coordinates are 50° 54' 0" North, 4° 34' 0" East.